 Late Night Eateries in Hong Kong

-While traveling, hunger can strike anytime.
-You might be in Hong Kong, but your body is still on the time of where you came from.
+While travelling, hunger can strike anytime.
+You might be in Hong Kong, but your body is still at the time of where you came from.
 Or perhaps, you just went partying at LKF and now need something to eat.